lykos98/dadaC/README.md

 - `s`	     : Use sparse borders implementation, y/n [sparse/dense]
 - `t`	     : Input binary is in Float32, y/n [float/double]

 Relies on kd-Tree or vantage point tree alogirthms in order to perform neighborhood search. _V2_ versions are optimized ones, use them.
-KNN search is validated against `scipy.spatial.KDtree` query time is comparable.
+KNN search is validated against `scipy.spatial.KDtree` query time is comparable except for bruteforce search used when the dimensionality is > 15.

+## Python interface

+dadaC comes also with a python interface build with `ctypes` which leverages the capabilities of the C-compiled library.
+In order to use it, build the package and then import `dadaC` module from python

 ## Compiling